 At the age of 17, Freud joined the medical facility at the University of Vienna to study a range of subjects, such as philosophy, physiology and zoology.

 Freud graduated in 1881 and began working at the Vienna General Hospital.
-He worked in various departments, such as the psychiatric clinic and also combined medical practise with research work – such as an influential paper on aphasia (1891) and the effects of cocaine (1894).
+He worked in various departments, such as the psychiatric clinic and also combined medical practice with research work – such as an influential paper on aphasia (1891) and the effects of cocaine (1894).
 Freud was initially an advocate of using cocaine for pain relief, though he later stopped advocating its use – as its dangers became increasingly known.
-Freud was also an early researcher into the field of cerebral palsy.
+Freud was also an early researcher in the field of cerebral palsy.

-In 1886, Freud left his hospital post, and set up his own private clinic specialising in nervous disorders.
+In 1886, Freud left his hospital post and set up his own private clinic specialising in nervous disorders.
 An important aspect of Freud’s approach was to encourage patients to share their innermost thoughts and feelings, which often lied buried in their subconscious.
 Initially, he used the process of hypnosis, but later found he could just ask people to talk about their experiences.

 Freud hoped that by bringing the unconscious thoughts and feelings to the surface, patients would be able to let go of repetitive negative emotions and feelings.
-Another technique he pioneered was ‘transference’ where patients would project negative feelings of other people on to the psycho-analyst.
+Another technique he pioneered was ‘transference’ where patients would project negative feelings of other people on to the psychoanalyst.
 Freud himself wrote about the personal cost of delving into the darker aspects of the subconscious

 “No one who, like me, conjures up the most evil of those half-tamed demons that inhabit the human beast, and seeks to wrestle with them, can expect to come through the struggle unscathed.”

-Freud – Dora : An Analysis of a Case of Hysteria (1905)
+Freud – Dora: An Analysis of a Case of Hysteria (1905)

-Freud also placed an important stress on getting his patients to write down their dreams and use this in analysis.
+Freud also placed an important stress on getting his patients to write down their dreams and use this in the analysis.
 Increasingly he used the term ‘psychoanalysis’ to explain his methods.

 In developing his outlook on psychoanalysis, he also made significant use of his own dreams, depression and feelings from childhood.
 To Freud, his relationship with his mother was of particular importance – as a child Freud felt he was competing for his mother’s affections between his siblings.